EdwardAstill/sectiony/documentation/section properties.md

 | **SCy** | Shear Center (y) | Vertical coordinate of the shear center. |
 | **SCz** | Shear Center (z) | Horizontal coordinate of the shear center. |

 The **shear center** is the point through which transverse loads must act to produce bending without torsion.
-It's calculated using the sectorial coordinate method:
+It's calculated using numerical methods on the discretized grid:

 - **Doubly symmetric sections** (I-beams with equal flanges, rectangles, circles): The shear center coincides with the centroid ($SC_y = C_y$, $SC_z = C_z$).
 - **Singly symmetric sections** (channels, T-sections): The shear center lies on the axis of symmetry but is offset from the centroid.